 From rock to soul, dance to hip hop, if you’re ever in need of some musical retail therapy, these Leeds record shops are just the ticket.

 If you’re a vinyl addict, Jumbo is a haven.
 There are huge swathes of rock, indie and pop albums to trawl through, but that’s not all they’re famed for.
-They cover the whole spectrum of dance, soul, jazz and soundtracks too, as well as having healthy 7” single and CD sections if that’s your bag.
+They cover the whole spectrum of dance, soul, jazz and soundtracks too, as well as boasting healthy 7” single and CD sections if that’s your bag.
+They’ve also added a dedicated live music space where bands can come in and play – and they serve coffee too.

-They can even sort you out with tickets to see the tunes live as a one stop shop for nearly all the gigs in the city.
+As well as the records, they sort you out with tickets to see the music live, as a one stop shop for nearly all the gigs in the city.
 Jumbo’s Matt Bradshaw, explains why it’s lasted so well, “We’ll bend over backwards to help you get what you want because we want you to come back and shop with us (and because, like you, we too are fellow music lovers).”

 An intrinsic part of Leeds’ music scene since opening up on Woodhouse Lane in 1985, Crash Records is now a part of the fabric of The Headrow and widely considered the go to place for the latest tunes, upcoming gigs and decent service typical of an independent.